Mash and Mallow

 Choosing how to chill your whiskey can feel like a big decision.
 Do you go with classic ice or trendy whiskey stones?
 Both have their fans, and the right choice depends on what you want from your drink.
 Let’s break down the good and the bad of each so you can pour your next glass with confidence.

-Why People Love Whiskey Stones
+Why Whiskey Drinkers Swear by Stones

 The biggest draw for whiskey stones is simple: they chill your drink without watering it down.
 If you want to taste every note of your Mash & Mallow S’Mores Whiskey exactly as intended, stones are your best friend.
 They preserve the original flavor profile from first sip to last.
 Plus, most whiskey stones are reusable, making them a sustainable choice for your home bar.
 You just rinse them, pop them back in the freezer, and they’re ready for your next pour.
 No dilution, no waste.